vkboi5/HACKHAZARDS/README.md

 ## ✨ Key Features

-- ✅ **Seamless Stellar Wallet Integration**: Connect your Stellar wallet to create, buy, and sell NFTs
+- ✅ **Seamless Stellar Wallet Integration**: Connect with Freighter wallet to create, buy, and sell NFTs
 - ✅ **User-Friendly NFT Creation**: Simple interface to mint NFTs on Stellar with just a few clicks
-- ✅ **Decentralized Content Storage**: All NFT metadata and images stored on IPFS for permanence
+- ✅ **Decentralized Content Storage**: All NFT metadata and images stored on IPFS via Pinata for permanence
+- ✅ **Robust Transaction Management**: Secure signing and submitting of Stellar transactions
+- ✅ **Marketplace Listings**: List and browse NFTs with detailed metadata and pricing
 - ✅ **Social Engagement**: Like and interact with NFT listings to boost visibility
 - ✅ **Featured Collections**: Curated display of top NFT collections on the platform
 - ✅ **Mobile-Responsive Interface**: Fully functional on all device sizes